lavary/laravel-menu/README.md

 ## Getting Started

-Menus can be defined in `app/routes.php` or `start/global.php` or any other place you wish as long as it is auto loaded when a request hits your application.
+Menus can be defined in `app/Http/routes.php` or any other place you wish as long as it is auto loaded when a request hits your application.

 Here is a basic usage: